 Datasets are critical to train and test 3D segmentation algorithms using deep learning.
-However, it is cumbersome and expensive to privately gather and annotate datasets as it needs domain expertise, high quality sensors and processing equipment.
-Thus, building on public datasets is an ideal way to reduce the cost.
-Following this way has another advantage for the community that it provides a fair comparison between algorithms.
-Table \ref{table1} summarizes some of the most popular and typical datasets with respect to the sensor type, data size and format, scene class and annotation method.
+However, privately gathering and annotating datasets is cumbersome and expensive as it needs domain expertise, high-quality sensors and processing equipment.
+Thus, building on public datasets is an ideal way to reduce costs.
+Following this way has another advantage for the community: it compares algorithms fairly.
+Table~\ref{table1} summarizes some of the most popular and typical datasets concerning the sensor type, data size and format, scene class and annotation method.